PageFlowPensacola/pageflow.com/index.markdown

         </svg>

       </div>
-      <p>Document text is analyzed and processed through our machine learning algorithm for categorization and application of other taxonomies relevant to specific customer requirements.</p>
+      <p>Document text is analyzed and processed through our machine learning algorithm for categorization according to taxonomies you define (we can help with that, too.)</p>
     </div>
   </div>
 </section>